The Editorial Design System The Editorial Design System

 Tailoring the Editorial Design System Journey

 Starting my design system journey, I know it’s not a one-size-fits-all deal.
-Every company has its own special needs.
+Every company has its own functional needs.
 Finding the best time to start a design system is not a simple task.
 It’s about picking the right moment for my situation.

 I’ll look at a few things to figure out the best time.
 These include how big my online presence is, how complex my brand or products are, and how much teamwork is needed.
 Making a design system is a continuous process.
 It needs regular updates to stay in line with my business’s growth.